conda-forge/conda-forge.github.io/src/user/tipsandtricks.rst

 or any other package in the error, is not present or the package is missing altogether.

-Once you can confirm by issuing the command ``conda list`` and searching for the package in question.
+You can confirm this by issuing the command ``conda list`` and searching for the package in question.

 Why does that happen?
 ---------------------